juhasipo/JMobster/README.markdown

 framework.
 The base implementation contains the processor mangament, but the extended class has to implement the field annotation writing locic.

+As an example, here is the _writeValidatorsForField_ method from Backbone implementation:

+    @Override
+    public void writeValidatorsForField( final List<Annotation> annotations, final ModelWriter writer ) {
+        writeTypeForField( annotations, writer );

+        // First find processors that actually do somethings so that we can
+        // add commas to right places in the item processor List<ValidationAnnotationProcessor> processorsToUse = filterProcessorsToUse( annotations );

+        ItemProcessor<ValidationAnnotationProcessor> processor = new ItemProcessor<ValidationAnnotationProcessor>() {
+            @Override
+            protected void process( ValidationAnnotationProcessor processor, boolean isLast ) {
+                processor.writeValidatorsToStream( annotations, writer );
+                writer.writeLine("", ANNOTATION_SEPARATOR, !isLast);
+            }
+        };
+        processor.process( processorsToUse );
+    }

+Basically it takes the annotations to write for a field and model writer.
+Then it first writes type information that some of the Backbone.Validation validator require and then it writes the validators themselves using validation annotation processors.

 ### Field Value Converters

 Field value converters are used for converting field default values to the target framework and language.
 They take an object and produce a string value the object represents in the target framework and language.

 To add support for new language, a new implementation for interface FieldValueConverter has to be created.
-FieldValueConverter takes a Field or a Class, and a defaultValueObject.
+FieldValueConverter takes a Field or a Class, and a _defaultValueObject_.
 With these it produces default value for the given field.
-The default value is taken from the given defaultValueObjects corresponding field.
+The default value is taken from the given _defaultValueObjects_ corresponding field.

+Often the conversion can be done by Java _toString()_ method and in these cases the implementing classes don't have to do anything but provide a default value in case there is no default value in _defaultValueObject_.
+BaseValueConverter class is able do that for you.

+For example the default StringConverter for JavaScript returns empty JavaScript string as default value and in conversion just adds quotations marks around string:

+    public class StringConverter extends BaseValueConverter {
+        private static final String JAVASCRIPT_STRING_QUOTE_MARK = "\"";

+        @Override
+        protected String getTypeDefaultValue() {
+            return JAVASCRIPT_STRING_QUOTE_MARK + JAVASCRIPT_STRING_QUOTE_MARK;
+        }

+        @Override
+        protected String getValueAsString( Object value ) {
+            return JAVASCRIPT_STRING_QUOTE_MARK + value + JAVASCRIPT_STRING_QUOTE_MARK;
+        }
+    }

 ### Model Naming Strategies